vackosar/vackosar.github.io/_posts/2021-10-25-disentagled-representations-and-attribute-manipulation-in-fashion.md

 - Tasks:
-  - give me the same but with different color
+  - For an image give me find the same but with different color from the dataset.
-  - related tasks: complete fashion outfit may also benefit
+  - Related tasks: complete fashion outfit may also benefit
-- What is disentangled:
+- What is disentangled representation?
   - Entangled representation = hard to preserve some attributes and change others
-  - Disentangled: Attributes have separate dimensions applied to them of there is known orthogonality
+  - Disentangled = Attributes have separate dimensions applied to them of there is known orthogonality

 ![img.png](../images/disentangle-representation.png)